-The Board notes that arguments raised by the Seelys and the BDIC (and the derivative arguments raised by Riverkeeper) were unspecific with regard to impacts on water levels, but imply a concern that the water quality and quantity treatment proposed in the Application would provide inadequate flow control into ditches managed by the BDIC, due to fluctuations in ground water levels.27 The Board finds that the SWMP takes low infiltration rates into account and the stormwater ponds serving the Facility are designed to address concerns regarding infiltration.28
+Finally, the Board notes that arguments raised by the Seelys and the BDIC (and the derivative arguments raised by Riverkeeper) were unspecific with regard to impacts on water levels, but strongly imply a concern that the water quality and quantity treatment proposed in the Application would provide inadequate flow control into ditches managed by the BDIC, due to fluctuations in ground water levels.
+The Board finds that the SWMP takes low infiltration rates into account and the stormwater ponds serving the Facility and Branchline are designed in recognition of the concerns raised by opponents.
+The Board finds that no evidence on the issue of surface water or groundwater quality or quantity was submitted that outweighs the analyses provided in the SWMP or MFA's Jan.
+24 Memorandum.